grovelabs/meteor-react/README.md

 ## Future Work
 ### Server-side
-Currently the package only loads the files onto the client.
-Having it on the server for the possibility of server-side rendering would be cool.
+The package loads React onto server and client, but the mixins are not supported on the server since Tracker and `Meteor.subscribe` are not supported on the server.
+Thoughts and pull requests welcome.